 Using interactive approaches to learn and innovate with a diverse range of stakeholders

-This course covers state-of-the-art thinking about designing and facilitating multi stakeholder partnerships (MSPs) and institutional change.
-You will learn what MSPs are, why we need them, what their key elements are and how to design and facilitate them.
-We will work highly interactive by building on participant’s own experiences.
-You will have plenary discussions, work on group assignments, engage in role-plays and undertake fieldwork to explore a real life MSP.
-You will practice a wide range of participatory methodologies and tools.
-The facilitators follow a flexible programme that allows adaptation to the specific needs of individuals and the group.
+The course is highly interactive and builds on the participants’ own experiences and cases of MSPs.
+You will have active discussions, work on group assignments, engage in role-plays and undertake fieldwork to explore a real-life MSP.
+You will practice with a wide range of participatory methodologies and tools.
+The course facilitators follow a flexible programme that allows adaptation to the specific needs of individuals and the group.

 Upon completion of the course you will be able to:

-- understand the concept and rationale of multi-stakeholder partnerships and institutional change;
+- to understand the concepts and rationale of multi-stakeholder partnerships, complexity and institutional change;

-- analyse different types of multi-stakeholder partnerships in terms of the issues at stake, the stakeholders, their interests, power relations and conflicts;
+- to analyse different types of multi-stakeholder partnerships in terms of the issues at stake, the stakeholders, their interests, (power) relations, conflicts, external context, etc.;

-- use a broad range of participatory methodologies and tools in MSPs;
+- to practice and learn how to use a broad range of participatory methodologies and tools in MSPs;

 We welcome participants who are involved, or will be involved in the future, in the facilitation of multi-stakeholder partnerships.
 You may work for an NGO, government, private sector organisation, research facility, university or consultancy and you are in the challenging position to design, facilitate or participate in MSPs.
 Proficiency in English is required.